vocatan/outline-server/src/shadowbox/README.md

 ### Examples

-Start by storing the apiURL you see see in that file, as a variable.
+Start by storing the apiURL you see in that file, as a variable.
 For example:

 ```
 API_URL=https://1.2.3.4:1234/3pQ4jf6qSr5WVeMO0XOo4z